cysouw/diathesis/text/c10_participle.md

 ### [ N | N ] *haben/sein+Partizip* Reflexive intransitive perfect {#sec:participles-haben-sein-perfect-reflexive-drop}

-Verbs verbs with an obligatory reflexive pronoun (see [@sec:reflexive-obligatory-accusative-reflexive] and subsequent sections) have a *haben* Perfect, like *verspäten* 'to be late' [@next a,b].
-Many (but not all) have an alternative *sein* Perfect without reflexive pronoun [@next c].
+All verbs verbs with an obligatory reflexive pronoun (see [@sec:reflexive-obligatory-accusative-reflexive] and subsequent sections) have a *haben* perfect, like *verspäten* 'to be late' [@next a,b].
+Many of these (but not all) have an alternative *sein* perfect without a reflexive pronoun [@next c].
 This last construction is probably best analysed as a special kind of *Zustandspassiv* [@sec:participles-sein-zustandspassiv].
-In effect, there are two different Perfect constructions, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next c].
+In effect, there are two different perfect constructions, one with *haben* and a reflexive pronoun [@next b] and one with *sein* without a reflexive pronoun [@next c].

 ::: ex
 a.
 Der Zug verspätet sich.